m8ker/gatsby-starter-netlify-cms/README.md

 ## Features ##

-- A simple landing page with blog functionality built with Netlify CMS
+- A simple landing page with section functionality built with Netlify CMS
-- Editabe Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
+- Editabe Pages: Landing, About, Product, section-Collection and Contact page with Netlify Form support
-- Create Blog posts from Netlify CMS
+- Create section posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization
 - Uses Bulma for styling, but size is reduced by `purge-css-plugin`